faraz107/HIV-Gag-Immunogens/README.md

 3. List of Gag sites related to known biochemical domains
 4. List of Gag sites related to HIV controllers and progressors

-The Analysis folder also includes a code file "standalone_function.m" that can be used to infer sectors as described in the paper by provding any MSA and few parameters as inputs to the function.
+The Analysis folder also includes a code file "general_code.m" that can be used to infer sectors as described in the paper by provding any MSA and few parameters as inputs to the function.

 ## Figures